wittler-github/A_MD_Analysis_of_Insulin/README.md

   In Fig. S4.19 F1* should be F1.
 And in Fig. S4.23 F1 should be F1*.

   Fig. S4:24: Figure text F1 should be F1*.

-  Fig. S4.10(c): B-factors for CF6CEB(NO) vertical lines and label for chain A are meant to be coloured as red, and chain B as blue.

 -----------------------------------------------------------------
 -----------------------------------------------------------------